Medical error: Medical prescriptions

-After an error has occurred
+Mitigation (after an error)

 Mistakes can have a strongly negative emotional impact on the doctors who commit them.

 Recognizing that mistakes are not isolated events

 Some physicians recognize that adverse outcomes from errors usually do not happen because of an isolated error and actually reflect system problems.
 This concept is often referred to as the Swiss Cheese Model.
 This is the concept that there are layers of protection for clinicians and patients to prevent mistakes from occurring.
 Therefore, even if a doctor or nurse makes a small error (e.g. incorrect dose of drug written on a drug chart by doctor), this is picked up before it actually affects patient care (e.g. pharmacist checks the drug chart and rectifies the error).
 Such mechanisms include:

 Practical alterations (e.g.-medications that cannot be given through IV, are fitted with tubing which means they cannot be linked to an IV even if a clinician makes a mistake and tries to), systematic safety processes (e.g. all patients must have a Waterlow score assessment and falls assessment completed on admission), and training programmes/continuing professional development courses are measures that may be put in place.

 There may be several breakdowns in processes to allow one adverse outcome.
 In addition, errors are more common when other demands compete for a physician's attention.
 However, placing too much blame on the system may not be constructive.